Digital television transition in the United States: Impact

 Digital TV encoding allows stations to offer higher definition video and better sound quality than analog, as well as allowing the option of programming multiple digital subchannels (multicasting).
 However, it provides these advantages at the cost of a severe limitation of broadcast range.

-Digital signals do not have 'grade b' signal areas, and are either 'in perfectly' or 'not in at all'.
-Further, since most stations have elected to use UHF rather than older VHF channel allocations, their actual broadcast range is far less than previously.
-Viewers in major metropolitan areas will likely not notice problems; however, rural TV users have generally had most and in some events all of the stations they previously received with acceptable but not 'perfect' signals fall over the digital cliff (as the loss of signal has been described).
+Digital signals do not have "grade B" signal areas, and are either "in perfectly" or "not in at all".
+Further, since most stations have preferred to use UHF rather than older VHF channel allocations, their actual broadcast range is far less than it was previously.
+Viewers in major metropolitan areas will likely not notice problems; however, rural TV users have generally had most or all of the stations they previously received with acceptable but not "perfect" signals fall over the digital cliff (where analog signals slowly degrade over long distances rather than digital suddenly cutting off when out of range).

 Lastly, many low-power broadcasters have been temporarily permitted to transmit in analog for several years.

 Consumer awareness

-Although Britain spent the equivalent of more than a billion dollars educating about 60 million people, the National Telecommunications and Information Administration had received $5 million a year before the original transition date of February 17, 2009, and the FCC had received $2.5 million and was scheduled to receive $20 million more later in the year, for 300 million people.
-This meant voluntary education campaigns would be needed.
-It was also noted that low-income, elderly, disabled, inner city, immigrants, and rural Americans were targeted the most, because these groups mainly watch analog antenna TV more than any other groups.
+Although the United Kingdom spent the equivalent of more than a billion dollars educating about 60 million people, the National Telecommunications and Information Administration had received $5 million a year before the original transition date of February 17, 2009, and the FCC had received $2.5 million and was scheduled to receive $20 million more later in the year, for 300 million people, requiring voluntary education campaigns.
+It was also noted that low-income, elderly, disabled, inner city, immigrants, and rural Americans were targeted the most, because these groups mainly watched analog antenna TV more than any other groups.

-While broadcasters were forced by Federal Communications Commission regulations to devote the equivalent of more than a billion dollars worth of airtime to public service announcements regarding the digital transition, the amount of information conveyed in these short advertisements was by necessity limited.
-Both the on-air announcements and government-funded telephone hotlines receiving viewer inquiries directed consumers to Internet sites to seek information, a problematic approach, as many of those most-affected do not use (or, more likely, cannot afford) online media as a primary source of information.
+While broadcasters were forced by Federal Communications Commission regulations to devote the equivalent of more than a billion dollars' worth of airtime to public service announcements regarding the digital transition, the amount of information conveyed in these short advertisements was by necessity limited.
+Both the on-air announcements and government-funded telephone hotlines receiving viewer inquiries directed consumers to Internet sites to seek information, at a time when most affected were not familiar with the Internet.